rogercloud/datenlord.github.io/gsoc-ideas-list.md

 ## Concurrent Hashmap Bench Framework in Rust
 Implement a concurrent hashmap benchmark framework which is used to test performance of a concurrent hashmap in Rust.
 The framework can test the performance of concurrent hashmap with different parameters.

-Main functionalities
+Expected Outcomes:

+- A concurrent hashmap benchmark framework that supports the following functionalities
-- Different percentages of read, update, delete operations
+  1. Different percentages of read, update, delete operations
-- Different load factors
+  2. Different load factors
-- Different numbers of concurrent threads
+  3. Different numbers of concurrent threads
-- Different key/value types
+  4. Different key/value types

+Prerequisite Knowledge:
+- Familiar with Rust language

+Possible Mentor:
+Zheng Pan (zheng.pan@datenlord.io)

+Expected Size of the Project:
+175 hours

+Difficulty Rating:
+Medium

 ## RCU Library in Rust
-Implement a user-space [RCU](https://liburcu.org/) library in Rust.
+Implement a user-space [RCU](https://liburcu.org/)(Read-Copy-Update) library in Rust.

+Expected Outcomes:
+- A high performance RWLock when read operation is majority and update operation is rare.
+- A library that provides primitives that can be used to implement lockless data structure.

 Prerequisite Knowledge:
+- Familiar with Rust language
-- atomic operation
+- Familiar with atomic operation
-- memory model
+- Familiar with memory ordering

+Possible Mentor:
+Zheng Pan (zheng.pan@datenlord.io)

+Expected Size of the Project:
+350 hours

+Difficulty Rating:
+Hard

 ## Epaxos Chaos Engineering Framework in Rust